 To Make Ahead: The baked cake and frostings can be made a day or two in advance.
 Wrap cakes tightly, and store frosting in an airtight container.
 Allow frosting to come to room temperature before using.

 To Freeze: Allow cakes to cool completely, then cut in half horizontally and wrap each round in plastic wrap.
 Place in a freezer ziplock bag and freeze for up to 3 months.
 Freeze frosting in a freezer safe, air-tight container and allow to come to room temperature before using.

 Chocolate Peanut Butter Cake

 - 1 batch Peanut Butter Frosting

-Once cakes have cooled, use a sharp serrated knife to torte each 9'' cake--(cut each cake evenly in half, horizontally, so that you end up with four, thin, 9'' cake pieces!)
+- Once cakes have cooled, use a sharp serrated knife to cut each cake horizontally in half, so that you end up with four, thin cake rounds.

-Place your first cake layer on your cake serving plate.
-Spread 1/3 of the peanut butter frosting on top of that cake layer.
+- Place one cake layer on serving plate.
+Smooth ⅓ of the peanut butter frosting on top of that cake layer.
 Repeat with the remaining cake layers, adding a layer of peanut butter frosting between each layer of cake.

-Add melted butter to a large mixing bowl.
+- Add melted butter to a large mixing bowl.
 Stir in cocoa powder.
 Add powdered sugar, milk and vanilla and beat with electric mixers until smooth.
 Add additional powdered sugar to thicken frosting or milk to thin it, as needed.
-Use a spatula or knife to spread the frosting evenly over the outside of the cake.
-I piped swirls of chocolate frosting on top and topped with a mini Reese's peanut butter cup.
-Cover and refrigerate until ready to serve!